Are you planning a road trip to Alaska?

 Aboard The Train

 You can take the Denali Star train from Anchorage to Talkeetna and it will take around 3 hours.
-For the summer, the train departs from Anchorage at 8:15am and it arrives in Talkeetna around 11:20am.
+For the summer, the train departs from Anchorage at 8:20am and it arrives in Talkeetna around 11:20am.
 This gives you enough time to explore the town!

 Hop-On The Bus

-An early morning departing at 6:30am daily to travel to Talkeetna.
+An early morning bus departing at 6:30am daily to travel to Talkeetna.
 The Park Connection Motorcoach is a more cost-effective option for you.
 The bus also takes just under 3 hours and drops you off near the downtown area.
 You might want to consider staying overnight if you choose this option.
 You can always choose to travel back by the train stated above.

 Rent A Car And Drive